usc-softarch/arcade_core/codingPhilosophy.md

     boring, but also because my serialization methods use customized parsing rather than any of the available crappy automated JSON/XML libraries for Java, so it can get rather long and difficult to read.
+- **It's not very honorable, but it works** - Tales tell of an old martial arts master who uttered these words on being questioned by his pupils regarding his biting off the ear of an opponent in combat.
+All the philosophy above is valid only where it is sufficient.
+Sometimes, usually because of restrictions of the language, all the best practices in the world can't really resolve a problem well enough.
+In those cases, ugly mechanisms like reflection and inner switches might be justifiable.
+Just remember, even though it works, it's still not very honorable.